-Is all development good development? by 0813 studio interior designers and retail transformation specialist.
+Is all development good development? no!
+Here We recommend sustainable development.by 0813 studio interior designers Sydney, NSW.

 Is all development good development?
 The answer is a big NO. We recommend sustainable development.

 Nowadays any development especially municipal ones require thorough feasibility study and environmental impact study before budget awarding in order to make a justifying, feasible, cost-efficient and knowledgeable decision (to say the least).

 Money is TIGHT.
 The recessing local market has taught us how, when and where to spend money.
 10 years ago, value engineering was almost unheard of, now it is a quite common practice.
 We often hear clients ask us on any projects from development to small refurb: how can we make it cheaper?

 We are wiser.
 We have moved on from the 80s, 90s and 00s when people's mentality of exaggerating the aesthetic value of new development above all other factors - cost, impact, affordability, buildability, sustainability...etc.
 Before spending any money, we would ask ourselves questions like: